Rotator Cuff Tear Symptoms: 5 Signs of a Torn Rotator Cuff

 Rotator cuff tendon tears may cause loss of function, weakness and significant pain.
 Studies show that rotator cuff tendon tears occur in athletes and with aging, affecting 15–20% of 60-year-olds, 26–30% of 70-year-olds, and 36–50% of 80-year-olds.

 Although these injuries may happen gradually, becoming familiar with rotator cuff tear symptoms can help you determine whether or not you may have a rotator cuff tear and need to see a doctor.

 What is the Rotator Cuff?

-The rotator cuff is an essential and complex of muscles and tendons that help you move your shoulder.
-The rotator cuff stabilizes the arm bone (humerus) and keeps the ball (humeral head) in the socket (glenoid) as you move and lift your arm.
+The rotator cuff is an essential and complex set of muscles and tendons that help you move your shoulder.
+It stabilizes the arm bone (humerus) and keeps the ball (humeral head) in the socket (glenoid) as you move and lift your arm.

 Causes of Rotator Cuff Tear

 There are several causes of rotator cuff tears, which include: